masurp/corona_analyses/README.md

 We see clearly that each plot has benefits and weaknesses.
-The first example provides perhaps the best comparison of the total numbers and shows quite drastically how exponential growth looks likes.
-S-curves represent positive developments towars a slower growth.
+The first example provides perhaps the best comparison of the total numbers and shows quite drastically how exponential growth curves look likes.
+S-curves represent positive developments towards a slower growth.
 Yet, changes are barely identifiable.
 The second example makes the actual growth more comparable and by logarithmizing the y-axsis, we can actually see changes in the growth.
 Here, it seesm that most countries are actually starting to slow the growth.
 Finally, the last example is hard to understand generally, but it shows best whether some sort of measure is working.
 The curve needs to sink drastically, otherwise, the growth is continuing uncontrollibly.

 <img src="figures/unnamed-chunk-6-1.png" width="100%" />